ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     required for the content encryption algorithm.

-1. When Direct Key Agreement or Key Agreement with Key Wrapping are employed, use the key agreement algorithm to compute the value of the agreed upon key.
+1. When Direct Key Agreement or Key Agreement with Key Wrapping is employed, use the key agreement algorithm to compute the value of the agreed upon key.
     When Direct Key Agreement is employed,
     let the CEK be the agreed upon key.